University Human Resources

 Benefits for covered services rendered by a network of contracted physicians and hospitals.
 Users of in-network providers receive greater benefits for services.

 Any person covered under a plan, including employee, spouse/domestic partner or child.
 Sometimes also referred to as enrollee or participant.

 A group of physicians and hospitals who have contracted to provide medical services at a reduced rate.

 Benefits for covered services rendered by non-contracted physicians and hospitals.
-PPO plans cover services both In- and Out-of-Network.
-Exclusive provider network plans do not cover Out-of-Network providers except for emergency care away from home.
+PPO plans cover services both In- and out-of-network.
+Exclusive provider network plans, such as the IU Health HDHP plan, do not cover out-of-network providers except for emergency care away from home.

 Preferred Provider Organization (PPO)

 A Preferred Provider Organization is a medical plan that uses a network of contracted physicians and facilities to provide services at discounted rates.
-A PPO gives members the option of using providers outside the network; however the member has a separate deductible and higher co-insurance and can be balance billed for charges in excess of the allowed amount.
+A PPO gives members the option of using providers outside the network; but with a separate deductible, and higher co-insurance and balance billing for charges in excess of the allowed amount.